 There are also places where lots of people claim UK state pensions but do not benefit from uprating such as Australia, Canada, New Zealand and South Africa.

-Another complication is that at the moment someone could work for 10 years in the UK, 10 years in France and 10 years in Italy, and when they came to retire could apply for their state pension in the last country where they lived or worked, and the single claim would then be co-ordinated by that country's authorities.
+Another complication is that when the UK was part of the EU someone could work for 10 years in the UK, 10 years in France and 10 years in Italy, and when they came to retire could apply for their state pension in the last country where they lived or worked, and the single claim would then be co-ordinated by that country's authorities.

-The withdrawal agreement will keep that co-ordination going for those living in Europe until the end of 2020, but after that it will depend on negotiations on the future relationship.
+The withdrawal agreement keeps that co-ordination going for those living in Europe until the end of 2020, but after that it will depend on negotiations on the future relationship.